Equality, diversity and inclusion

 The University offers a number of benefits to staff for various types of leave, including adoption, maternity, paternity, and shared.
 Guidance and policies for these, including annual leave and sickness absence, can be found on the HR web pages.

-The flexible working policy allows employees to request a variation in their working arrangements, to fit around their family needs.
+The University's flexible working policy allows employees to request a variation in their working arrangements, to fit around their family needs.
 Employees may request a change in the hours they work, a change in the times they work, or to temporarily work from home.

 There is also wider support available for members of staff with caring responsibilities.
 Carers can be a partner, parent, sibling, child or other dependant, and can be living either in the same home as the person being cared for, or further away.
-See carers, childcare and school holidays information and the University's family friendly policies.
+See the University's carers, childcare and school holidays information and family friendly policies.

 Mentorship and annual review and development